-PCPs are responsible for assessing the substance use of Medi-Cal beneficiaries as part of the Initial Health Assessment, and regularly thereafter using SABIRT (Screening, Assessment, Brief Intervention, and Referral to Treatment) to assess.
+PCPs are responsible for assessing the substance use of new Medi-Cal beneficiaries using SABIRT (Screening, Assessment, Brief Intervention, and Referral to Treatment) to assess.
 If there is a beneficiary that has been identified that could benefit from substance use treatment, refer to Santa Clara County Gateway Call Center.
 Gateway Call Center will assess and refer to the most appropriate agency to provide the level of treatment using ASAM (American Society of Addiction Medicine) criteria.